 I felt bad for not even remembering and working on a holiday.
-I knew that that was a big sin and I shouldn’t be working, but I thought: It’s too late now!
-Anyways, and the last thing I need is another holiday! as I continued working and studying.
+I knew that that was a big sin and I shouldn’t be working, but I thought: It’s too late anyway, and the last thing I need is another holiday as I continued working and studying.

-I decided that shopping for new clothes to wear to court was a bad idea.
+I decided that shopping for new clothes to wear for my court date was a bad idea.
 I didn’t want to end up with some ridiculous outfit again.
-Instead, I decided that I would wear the same skirt I wore for my award ceremony.
+Instead, I decided that I would wear the same skirt I wore at my award ceremony.

 The morning finally arrived and I was a complete disaster.
 Everything I touched fell to the floor or got knocked over and spilled while I was trying to get ready.
 I couldn't even enjoy my usual cup of instant coffee -- I kept spilling it too.

 By the time I had finally gotten dressed I was completely exhausted and just gave up on everything and sat down.
 As I sat there, thinking I am not going to make it through this day, there was a knock at my door.

 I ran to the door, hoping it would be George.
 And sure enough, it was.
 When I opened the door and saw him standing there smiling his perfect teeth at me, I knew that the day would still be hard but manageable with him around.

 “Good morning, sweetie.
 How are you doing?” he asked.

 I lifted my head up, shook it side to side as I made eye contact for a split second, then dropped my head down again.
 He walked through the door, closed it, and said, “Oh, Anna, come here,” as he put his arms around me.
 And just like that, everything was better for a moment.